YanLuong/kickstarter-analysis/README.md

 ##### Challenges

 When only looking at the line chart the story is quite clear in that May, June and July were the successful performing months.
-However, the data does not take into account the success rate as a percentage of total campaigns launched which only show only slight increase in success rate.
+However, the data does not take into account the success rate as a percentage of total campaigns launched which only show a slight increase in the success rate (highlighted in yellow on table, below).
+It does show that between May and July, the highest number of campaigns were launched which has contributed to their greater success rate.

 ![Outcome vs Launch date table](https://github.com/YanLuong/kickstarter-analysis/blob/main/Pivot_table_outcome_vsLaunchDate.png)